Clery Act Compliance at the University at Albany

 - Vice Provost for Undergraduate Education

-- Professional staff in Student Success except for the Student Health Center and Counseling Center staff
+- Professional staff in Student Affairs except for the Student Health Center and Counseling Center staff

 - Senior staff in the Office of Human Resource Management